genesis-bun/mcp/TEMPLATE.md

 ### Register the Tool

-Add your tool registration to `hono.ts`:
+Add your tool registration to `index.ts`:

 ```typescript
 import { registerMyTool } from "./tools/my-tool.ts";